emilyriederer/website/content/post/causal-design-patterns/index.md

 #   E.g. `projects = ["internal-project"]` references `content/project/deep-learning/index.md`.
 #   Otherwise, set `projects = []`.
 projects: [""]
-rmd_hash: cd4a5c14f0e04d85
+rmd_hash: 53700eed0c9b8525

 ---

-Software engineers study design patterns[^1] to help them recognize archetypes, discuss with a common language, and reuse tried-and-true architectures.
-Similarly, statistics has many prototypical analyses, but often these frameworks are siloed within specific disciplines and clouded by domain-specific language.
-This makes methods hard to discover and hides their general applicability.
+Software engineers study design patterns[^1] to help them recognize archetypes, consider approaches with a common language, and reuse tried-and-true architectures.
+Similarly, statistics has many prototypical analyses, but too often these frameworks are siloed within specific disciplines and clouded by domain-specific language.
+This makes methods harder to discover and hides their general applicability.
 Consequently, it can be hard for practitioners outside of these fields to recognize when the problem they are facing fits one of these paradigms.

 Observational causal inference is one such field.
 The need to understand true causal (versus correlative) effects and to derive meaning and strategy from "found" historical data (as opposed to experimentally "produced" data) is nearly universal, but methods are scattered across epidemiology, economics, political science, and more.

 This post aims to break down some of those barriers by briefly summarizing common cross-disciplinary design patterns for measuring causal effects from observational data with an emphasis on potential use in industry.
 For each method, I provide an illustration, overview of the method, summary of the required data structure and key assumptions, and a hypothetical consumer retail example.

 Causal inference is complex and doing it well requires both statistical and domain expertise.
-Instead of providing all of the details [which are already eloquently described in countless free resources](#learn-more), this post humbly aims to advertise and raise awareness for these methods so analysts can add them into their mental index and research them further when they encounter a relevant question to answer.
+Instead of providing all of the details [which are already eloquently described in countless free resources](#learn-more), this post humbly aims to advertise these methods so analysts can add them into their mental index and investigate them further when they encounter a relevant question.

 Why CI in Industry?
 -------------------

+Classic examples of causal questions include "Does smoking cause cancer?" and "Does education cause extra income?"
+Naively, we might compare outcomes (cancer or income) for those receiving the treatment (smoking and education) and those not.
+However, the fact that someone chose to smoke or pursue higher education creates selection bias; these behaviors likely correlate to other factors (risk taking, financial support, etc.) which can also impact the outcome.

+In industry, businesses want to know what causal effect their strategies (e.g. promotional offers) have on customer behavior.
+Here, of course, business have a major advantage over the examples above because the assignment mechanism into the treatment group (e.g. whom to send a discount code) is *known* and *under their control*.
+They often also have richer "pre-treatment" behavior for each individual (customer) which can help both assess and correct for bias.

-Businesses want to know what sorts of impacts their strategies (e.g. marketing spend, product launches) have on customers.
-However, if our business is any good, our actions are targeted not random.
-For example, we intend to market to customers who are apt to be more interested in the offers we are sending.
-However, when it comes to measuring our effectiveness, good business is bad science.
+However, these advantages don't make causal inference unnecessary; if anything, they simply make it more possible and more relevant.
+Good business don't act at random.
+For example, we market to customers who are likely to be interested in our company and who, therefore, might have been interested even without marketing.
+When it comes to measuring effectiveness, good business is bad science.
 Because our *treatments* are not given at random, comparing the *outcomes* of treated and untreated groups is confounded and biased towards making us thing we are more effective than we actually may be.

 One antidote to this is true experimentation in which treatment is randomly assigned *within* the homogenous target population.
 Experimentation, particularly A/B tests, have become a mainstay of industry data science, so why observational causal inference matters?